wmbenedetto/turbine.js/README.md

 * Asset creation (i.e. upload photo -> add filter -> add caption -> tag friends -> share)
 * etc.

-The programming of these types of apps usually involves a tangled nightmare of conditionals, switches, callbacks, promises, and other strands of spaghetti code.
+The programming of these types of apps can often create a tangled nightmare of conditionals, switches, callbacks, promises, and other strands of spaghetti code.

 This tightly coupled code makes it almost impossible to A/B/n test different flows or variations -- any attempt to do so usually makes the problem even worse.
 It is also very difficult to follow the program logic to trace all the possible flows through the code.